 Now all this took place to fulfill what was spoken by the Lord through the prophet: “BEHOLD, THE VIRGIN SHALL BE WITH CHILD AND SHALL BEAR A SON, AND THEY SHALL CALL HIS NAME IMMANUEL,” which translated means, “GOD WITH US.”
-(NASB) Matt.
-1:22-23
+Matthew 1:22-23 (NASB)

 The Greek word for “virgin” means “virgin.”
 If we put all of these facts together, we can come to only one conclusion: Isaiah was referring to a virgin.
 Matthew tells us that this prophecy refers to Jesus.
 Matthew also tells us that Jesus will be called Immanuel because He was God with us.

-The next two verses tells us that as a little baby Jesus would not know wrong and right until He grew to a certain age.
-It is important to remember that Jesus came not just to die for our sins, but also to see what it was like to be a human.
-Jesus was not only completely God He was also completely man.
-He had to grow and experience hardship, pain, and reject the temptation to sin (Luke 2:52; Heb.
-2:14-18; 4:15).
+The next two verses tell us that as a little baby, Jesus would not know wrong and right until He grew to a certain age.
+It is important to remember that Jesus came not just to die for our sins, but also to experience what it was like to be a human.
+Jesus was not only completely God, He was also completely man.
+He had to grow and experience hardship, pain, and to reject the temptation to sin (Luke 2:52; Hebrews 2:14-18; 4:15).